 Finally, there is still one thing that cannot be left unattended.
 Can placebo provide a whole new area in which doctors could work?
 Can we treat humans—and can we treat our pets—using the magic powers of placebo?

 Some studies show that placebo is as “good” as not treating at all.
-Others suggest that placebo is getting stronger over time, which might be either because people nowadays expect more from treatments (better expectation should equal stronger placebo response) or because the clinical trials have attained higher quality (a low-quality trial is likely to exaggerate the effect of the investigated drug and belittle the effect of placebo).
+Others suggest that placebo is getting stronger over time.
+The latter might be because people nowadays expect more from treatments.
+Better expectation should equal stronger placebo response.
+But it also could be because the clinical trials have attained higher quality over time.
+A low-quality trial is likely to exaggerate the effect of the investigated drug and belittle the effect of placebo.

-The sad truth is that when we strip the placebo effect from all the other things it is surrounded by—regression to the mean, investigator bias, natural resolution—there isn’t much left.
+The sad truth is that when we strip the placebo effect from all the other things it is surrounded by there isn’t much left.
 That, however, does not mean that the we shouldn’t explore and maximize placebo effect when possible.

-Since it is observed in pets, veterinarians could benefit their patients by understanding how placebo (and all the things that appear as placebo) work.
-For example, if we know that a dog’s body can learn to react to morphine without morphine, it is easy to wonder what else can it learn to react to.
+Veterinarians could benefit their patients if the understand how placebo (and all the things that look like placebo) work.
+For example, if we know that a dog’s body can learn to react to morphine, it is easy to wonder what else can it learn to react to.

 At the same time, relying solely on placebo is simply unethical if there is an effective medicine available.
 If there isn’t, that might turn out to be a different story.